SecretFox/TargetDistance/README.md

 * Scale with mousewheel
 * Change opacity with right click

-With GUI locked
-* Left click to enable/disable ability based coloring
+Commands
+`/option TargetDistance_Sticky true`[default: true] If true range indicator doesn't get unloaded when target is lost
+`/option TargetDistance_TrackAbilities  true`[default: true]
 * If the target is within range of all of your abilities the text will be white
 * Orange if some are not in range
 * Red if none are in range

 ### Install
 Extract to `Secret World Legends\Data\Gui\Custom\Flash`